LTurns/React-Props-States/README.md

-# product_search
+# Props & States

 ### Props relationship Diagram ###

 <img src="./react_props.png" alt="props"/>

-Apologies if this is a bit messy, but the crossover between different classes really helped me understand and appreciate the different interactions between components!
+Apologies if this is a bit messy, but the crossover between different classes really helped me understand and appreciate the interactions between components!

 ### Intent ###